 The world is filled with brilliant musicians.
 All you need to do is have a quick browse online on YouTube, Spotify, or Instagram to see and hear the quality of drummers today for yourself.

-All of your favourite drummers, whilst each incredibly unique, all share one thing in common.
-They were all motivated to become better musicians through lots of practice and sheer determination!
+All of your favorite drummers, whilst each incredibly unique, all share one thing in common.
+They were all motivated to become better musicians through lots of practice and a love of music.

 What About Talent?

-There is often an impression that the best drummers are born with a gift of flawless drumming ability.
-The truth is that the top-level drummers are generally the hardest working and have perhaps taken a long and testing route to achieve such a high level of performance.
+There is often an impression that the best drummers in the world are born with a gift of flawless drumming ability.
+The truth is that the top-level drummers are often the hardest working, and have perhaps taken a long and testing route to achieve such great heights.